What Must I Do To Be Saved?

 I Received Christ As My Saviour!

-What must I do to be saved?
 Here in the simplest, shortest form is put the question to which every man must learn the answer, or spend eternity lost, away from God, suffering the torments of the damned!
 Thank God, this question is asked and answered in the Word of God so simply that every soul can understand it.
 There are other questions in God's Word which affect the soul's welfare, and many places in the Bible is the plan of salvation made plain, but only one place is this question given word for word, and there, too, we find the answer.

 Paul and Silas were in jail in the city of Philippi and at midnight they sang and prayed until God broke down all the doors and broke the stocks which held their feet, with a mighty earthquake.
 The poor jailer, frightened and convicted of his sins, came to these two preachers and asked this question.
 Read it in Acts 16:29-31: